Security

 The Wisconsin Lottery takes pride in having great relations with vendors and retailers.
 We routinely visit our retailers to ensure their needs are being met and their experience with the Wisconsin Lottery is positive.
 Players can feel confident that when they play the Wisconsin Lottery at one of our retailers, our practices are sound and prizes are fairly awarded.

-Security investigators conduct periodic and random retail security compliance checks.
+Lottery Special Agents conduct periodic and random retail security compliance checks.
 These inspections are to ensure the retailer is operating within Wisconsin Lottery standards to safeguard both player and retailer.
 Handling of paid winning tickets, strict adherence to laws regarding underage gaming, and secure product placement are some areas covered.
 Also, a review of a retailer's ticket security, property security, and player safety concerns is done.
 This ongoing dialogue is beneficial for all involved.
 Wisconsin Lottery needs its retailers to be successful, and when retailers are successful we all win.

 Occasionally, this is a situation warranting further review.
 Formal investigations are reserved for state law violations (sec.
 565.12, Wis.
 Stats.) and often are the result of overt disregard of the terms of the Lottery Retailer Contract.
 These investigations can include Lottery investigators, local law enforcement, Department of Justice, or Capitol Police.
 Fraud against our players or the Lottery can result in an immediate suspension or termination of their account, and/or issuance of criminal charges.